himanshrathore/astr400b_s25/README.md

 # astr400b_s25
-My ASTR400B (Galaxies and Cosmology) repository, Spring-2025, University of Arizona.
+Material I developed as a teaching assistant of the class ASTR400B, Spring 2025, U. Arizona.